cdebacco/MultiTensor/README.md

 - `u_K4.dat`
 - `v_K4.dat`
 - `w_K4.dat`
+- `debug_K4.dat` : will be filled with "weird" behaviors in case something wrong is going on.
+Usually when the adjacency matrix is not entered correctly.
+If this file is empty than everything went fine.

 The first line outputs the Max Likelihood among the realizations.
 For the membership files, the subsequent lines contain L+1 columns: the first one is the node label, the follwing ones are the (not normalized) membership vectors' entries.